 The ATCOR 4 Method

 The atmospheric correction of imagery acquired by airborne sensors is an essential part of preprocessing.
-The objective is to retrieve physical parameters of the earth's surface, e.g. surface reflectance, emissivity and temperature.
+The objective is to retrieve physical parameters of the earth's surface, i.e. surface reflectance, emissivity, and temperature.
 This information can be used for monitoring, change detection, surface-vegetation atmosphere transfer (SVAT) modeling, and surface energy balance investigations for climatic modeling and upscaling.

-Figures 1 to 3 show a schematic sketch of the radiation components that are taken into account.
+Figures 1 to 3 show a schematic sketch of the radiation components that are taken into account in the ATCOR model:

 Figure 1 : Schematic sketch of radiation components for a flat terrain (solar region).